AI-Powered Campaign Analytics with Braze and Snowflake Cortex

 Overview

-In this hands-on lab, you'll build an intelligent email engagement analytics application that combines Braze marketing data with Snowflake's Cortex AI capabilities.
-You'll create a natural language interface that allows marketers to query their email campaign performance data and receive AI-powered insights and recommendations.
+In this hands-on lab, you'll build an intelligent marketing analytics solution that combines Braze email engagement data with product reviews using Snowflake's Cortex AI capabilities.
+You'll create a natural language interface through Snowflake Intelligence that allows marketers to query both structured campaign performance data and unstructured customer reviews to receive AI-powered insights and recommendations.

 About Braze